AdobeDocs/commerce-cif-documentation/getting-started/02-new-cif-project.md

 At this point the [Acme storefront](http://localhost:4502/editor.html/content/acme/us/en.html) does not render any products or categories.
 While the archetype does a lot of heavy lifting for us, it does **not** include the configurations needed to bind a Magento store.
 Aspects of these configurations will be unique to each customer.

 If you have followed the video on the [Getting Started AEM - Magento Integration](01-getting-started.md) you'll know that these configurations can be done via the AEM web UI.
 Now that we have generated our own project we can add these configurations directly to the project.
-Adding these configurations to the project will eliminate the need to manually setup the integration every time we start a new instance of AEM.
+Adding these configurations to the project will eliminate the need to manually setup the integration every time we start a new instance of AEM and ensure consistency across environments.

 In the following steps we will be adding modifying several files in the generated project beneath `acme-store` (where you generated the project on the file system).
-You can use your favorite text-editor or import the Maven project using an [IDE like Eclipse, IntelliJ or Visual Studio Code](https://helpx.adobe.com/experience-manager/kt/platform-repository/using/local-aem-dev-environment-article-setup.html#setup-integrated-env)
+You can use your favorite text-editor or import the Maven project using an [IDE like Eclipse, IntelliJ or Visual Studio Code](https://helpx.adobe.com/experience-manager/kt/platform-repository/using/local-aem-dev-environment-article-setup.html#setup-integrated-env).

 ### Add OSGi Configurations